bazelruby/rules_ruby/README.md

 ## Copyright

-© 2018-2019 Yuki Yugui Sonoda & BazelRuby Authors
+© 2018-2019 Yuki Yugui Sonoda, Konstantin Gredeskoul, and BazelRuby Contributors

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at